 Dyslexia Information 2022-2023

-The dyslexia intervention programs that were used during the previous school year to assist students with dyslexia:
+- The dyslexia intervention program(s) used during the previous school year to support students

-The number of students during the previous school year who received dyslexia intervention under this article:
+- The number of students who received dyslexia intervention during the previous school year.

-The total number of students identified with dyslexia during the previous school year:
+- The number of students identified with dyslexia during the previous school year.
+This indicator

 represents the number of students who were officially diagnosed with dyslexia and may differ